rothskeller/photo-tools/md/MANUAL.md

 for `group`, `keyword`, `person`, and `place`, and `topic` fields.

 The `copy` operation requires at least two named files.
-It copies the values of the named field(s) from the first named file to all of the other named files.
+It copies the values of the named fields (or all fields) from the first named file to all of the other named files.
-If no fields are named, all fields are copied.

 The `write caption` operation is like `show caption`, except that the caption is written to standard output without any table formatting.